PHYSICAL THERAPIST ASSISTANT

 - Applicant must have completed high school courses in algebra, biology and chemistry, with a minimum grade of C in each course.

 - Applicant must complete a total of 20 hours of documented work or volunteer experience in two different physical therapy settings under the supervision of a licensed PT or PTA prior to the start of classes.
-Download a clinical observation form, which you must take with you to the observation.

 - All students enrolled in the program are required to complete the following prior to the clinical education courses: